Mount Sugarloaf Summit Day Trip

 Welcome to Mount Sugarloaf Summit in South Deerfield, Massachusetts

-Mount Sugarloaf Summit in South Deerfield, Massachusetts (MA), has spectacular (almost panoramic) views of the Connecticut River, Pioneer Valley and Berkshire Hills.
-From the top at 652 feet high, and on a bright sunny day, you can see the horizon for miles.
+Mount Sugarloaf Summit in South Deerfield, Massachusetts (MA), has spectacular panoramic views of the Connecticut River, Pioneer Valley and Berkshire Hills.

 There are two summits in Mount Sugarloaf State Reservation, a MA state reservation, and this post helps you plan a fun visit to the South Sugarloaf Mountain Summit.